District Health Mitigation Plan

 - Staff, parents and students will be encouraged to obtain information from reputable and reliable sources such as https://www.cdc.gov/, https://azdhs.gov/, or https://webcms.pima.gov/government/health_department/.

-- Parents and staff will be required to self-monitor for symptoms daily related to COVID-19 and self-report.
+- Parents and staff will be expected to self-monitor for symptoms daily related to COVID-19 and self-report.

 - People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.